How can I see all drives available on my computer?

 Finally, the F: drive in this example is the optical disc drive installed in the computer.
 In almost every situation, the disc drive will be the last drive letter.
 If a disc is in the drive, the contents of that disc will be shown if you double-click the drive icon.

 Windows 3.x users

 Windows 3.0, 3.1, and 3.11 users can open drives through the Windows File Manager.
 Within the File Manager, click the drive icons shown above the folder and files.
-By default, the C: drive will be open, if you wish to move to the floppy disk drive click the A: drive icon, or click the D or the CD-ROM drive icon if you wish to open the CD drive.
+By default, the C: drive will be open, if you want to move to the floppy disk drive click the A: drive icon, or click the D or the CD-ROM drive icon if you want to open the CD drive.

 Windows Vista, 7, and 8 command line users